 Find a Bus Accident Attorney in Miami-Dade, FL

 If you have been in a bus accident you may not know where to turn for help.
 You need to find an attorney that is not afraid to aggressively defend your interests.
-We represent injured people in communities throughout the Miami area including North Miami, Miami Beach, Miami Gardens, Doral, Homestead, Cutler Bay, Hialeah, Coral Gables and Pinecrest.
+We represent people injured in auto accidents in communities throughout the Miami area including North Miami, Miami Beach, Miami Gardens, Doral, Homestead, Cutler Bay, Hialeah, Coral Gables and Pinecrest.

 Whether it be against a major corporation or the government, you need an experienced team of trial attorneys like the attorneys at Abrams Justice Trial Attorneys.
 Abrams Justice Trial Attorneys always fights tooth and nail for every client as if they were family.
 Call in to speak with our family at (305) 709-0880 and find out what we can do to help.